Table of Contents

 All these things might necessitate an update to the Story estimate.

 Now the Team starts working the Story.
-Perhaps they committed to it during (Iteration) Planning.
+Perhaps they committed to it during Iteration (Sprint) Planning.
 The Team is decomposing the work, determining who does what etc. At this point you should not update the “estimate” for this Story any more.
 As you complete the work, you might update the “actual” field.

 This kind of thinking applies the higher level structures (Epics / Features) as well.